pushkar1713/pushkar1713/README.md

 # Hi there 👋
 <p align = "left"> <img src = "https://komarev.com/ghpvc/?username=pushkar1713" alt = "pushkar1713" /> </p>

-My name is Pushkar Aggarwal and I am a 2nd year B.Tech CSE.
-I am enthusiastic and love learning new technologies and build projects.
+My name is Pushkar Aggarwal and I am a 3rd year CS Undergrad.
+I love building cool projects and learning new skills and technologies.
-I am new to Open Source so really looking forward to lots of different projects.
+- My Hobbies include reading novels and watching movies.
+- Currently learning web development and plan to learn machine learning soon.
 <!--
 **pushkar1713/pushkar1713** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.